bncjwekbfcjklqwebjfklbqwui/Anticipating-per-capita-CO2-emission-trajectories/README.md

 ## Research Question

-> Can historical economic and energy data be used to anticipate future trajectories of per capita CO₂ emissions at the country level?
+> Can historical economic and energy data be used to anticipate future trajectories of per capita CO₂ emissions at the country level ?

 ---